BlakeDarrow/bevy_granite/README.md

-# Granite Bevy Editor
+# Bevy Granite

 This crate provides a way to interactively create, edit, save, and load Bevy data in 3D.

 > [!CAUTION]
-> Caution: This is in early development and you will likely encounter bugs
+> This is in early development and you will likely encounter bugs

 ![Screenshot](./screenshots/Image_4.png)